Post

 This way, the Firebase App Distribution Release Notes will contain the Job Run ID.

-The GAS Web App packaging tool platform will connect to the GitHub API to obtain the execution records of GitHub Actions, and we can directly use the API-provided Job Run ID to query the Firebase App Distribution API for versions that include *ID: XXX* in the Release Notes, allowing us to find the corresponding packaging records.
+The GAS Web App packaging tool platform will connect to the GitHub API to obtain the GitHub Actions execution records, and we can directly use the API-provided Job Run ID to query the Firebase App Distribution API for versions that include *ID: XXX* in the Release Notes, allowing us to find the corresponding packaging records.

 Enter the Firebase project number you want to integrate.

-> **_The initial setup may trigger an error_** _“To change the project, please set up the OAuth consent screen.
+The initial setup may show an error “To change the project, please set up the OAuth consent screen.
 Details for setting up the OAuth consent screen.”
-If you don't have this, you can skip the following steps._
+If you don’t have this, you can skip the following steps.

 Click “Get Started”: